-When will the WSLCB open the application window for new cannabis retail or producer licenses?
+When will the Washington State Liquor and Cannabis Board (WSLCB) open up opportunities for new cannabis retail, producer, or processor licenses?

 What criminal history might prevent me from getting licensed?

-What documentation do you need from the local authority to confirm they changed the 1,000 foot buffer requirement?
+What documentation do you need from my city or county if they changed the 1,000’ buffer requirement?

-We require a signed and dated ordinance from your local authority.
+We require a signed and dated ordinance from your city or county.

-After I have a cannabis license, can I make changes to my cannabis business?
+How can I make changes to my licensed cannabis business?

 When can I begin making changes to my licensed cannabis business?

-Licensee(s) cannot make changes until the assigned Licensing Specialist reviews the application, receives any additional required documents and gives approval.
+You cannot make changes until the assigned Licensing Specialist reviews the application, receives any required documents for the change and gives approval.

 Can I accept funds from an out-of-state financier?